 Program Requirements (62 hours)

-CONTINUOS CONTIN 4

 CSMT109 Cosmetology Theory I 4 credits

 CSMT118 Shampoo, Rinses, and Scalp Treatments 4 credits

 CSMT123 Sterilization, Sanitation, and Bacteriology 4 credits

 CSMT126 Hair Cutting 5 credits

 CSMT139 Cosmetology Theory II 4 credits

 CSMT143 Facials 4 credits

 CSMT148 Manicuring and Pedicuring 4 credits

 CSMT152 Chemical Rearranging 5 credits

 CSMT209 Cosmetology Theory III 4 credits

 CSMT217 Hair Coloring and Bleaching 4 credits

 CSMT222 Hairstyling 5 credits

 CSMT229 Cosmetology Externship 4 credits

 CSMT239 Cosmetology Theory IV 4 credits

 CSMT243 Salon Business and Retail Sales 2 credits

-CSMT254 Personal and Community Health CSMT260 Cosmetology Clinic Practice

-2 credits 3 credits

-CSMT109: Cosmetology Theory I (4 credits)

-This course is an introduction to Cosmetology Theory in all areas of cosmetology including professional image, first aid and work ethics, State law and Regulations.
-Students will learn to recognize needed lifestyle changes as a full-time student.
-They will also know the completion, licensure, and rules of the school.
-Prerequisites: ENG095, MATH075 and READ095 or equivalent COMPASS/ACT scores.
-Corequisites: CSMT118, CSMT123 and CSMT126.

-- Understand the general objectives of the course of study. - Identify various career opportunities within the field of Cosmetology. - Recognize needed lifestyle changes as a full-time student. - Clock in and clock out correctly. - Understand the various rules and policies implemented by the school. - Know the completion, licensure and placement rules of the school. - Understand the importance of consumer safety and general safety procedures. - Understand OSHA requirements

-CSMT118: Shampoo, Rinses, and Scalp Treatments (4 credits)

-This course introduces the student to the preparation, procedures and practices, materials, implements, hair analysis, scalp disorders, related chemistry, client record keeping and safety.
-Corequisites: CSMT109, CSMT123 and CSMT126.

-- Identify when, why, and how to brush the hair. - Identify the various types of shampoos. - Identify the various types of rinses. - Demonstrate the procedure for shampoo manipulations. - Understand the meaning of pH levels in shampoos. - Understand the reasons for good hygiene care of the hair and scalp.

-CSMT123: Sterilization, Sanitation, and Bacteriology (4 credits)

-This course introduces the student to related theory, safety, methods of sterilization of materials and implements, preparation, procedures and practices, public sanitation and chemical agents.
-Corequisites: CSMT118 and CSMT126.

-- List the various types and classifications of bacteria. - Describe how bacteria grow and reproduce. - Describe the relationship of bacteria and the spread of disease. - Define aids and provide a brief overview of aids. - Trained in blood borne pathogens, MSDS and personal safety Awareness
+CSMT254 Personal and Community Health 2 credits CSMT260 Cosmetology Clinic Practice 3 credits CSMT109: Cosmetology Theory I (4 credits) This course is an introduction to Cosmetology Theory in all areas of cosmetologimage, first aid and work ethics, State law and Regulations.
+Students will learn lifestyle changes as a full-time student.
+They will also know the completion, lic school.
+Prerequisites: ENG095 , MATH075 and READ095 or equivalent COMPAS Corequisites: CSMT123 and CSMT126 . to recognize needed ensure, and rules of the Learning Outcomes: ☐ Understand the general objectives of the course of study. ☐ Identify various career opportunities within the field of Cosmetology.
+Recognize needed lifestyle changes as a full-time student. ☐ Clock in and clock out correctly.
+Understand the various rules and policies implemented by the school.
+Know the completion, licensure and placement rules of the school.
+Understand the importance of consumer safety and general safety pro ocaduras ☐ Understand OSHA requirements cedules.
+This course introduces the student to the preparation, procedures and practice hair analysis, scalp disorders, related chemistry, client record keeping and safe CSMT123 and CSMT126 . - Learning Outcomes: ☐ Identify when, why, and how to brush the hair. ☐ Identify the various types of shampoos. ☐ Identify the various types of rinses. ☐ Demonstrate the procedure for shampoo manipulations. ☐ Understand the meaning of pH levels in shampoos. ☐ Understand the reasons for good hygiene care of the hair and scal p.
+CSMT123: Sterilization, Sanitation, and Bacteriology (4 credits) This course introduces the student to related theory, safety, methods of sterili implements, preparation, procedures and practices, public sanitation and cher CSMT118 and CSMT118 and CSMT118 Learning Outcomes: ☐ List the various types and classifications of bacteria. ☐ Describe how bacteria grow and reproduce. ☐ Describe the relationship of bacteria and the spread of disease.